Join Us for Our Annual Spring Event

-If you’re a resident of Arizona, you are eligible to direct your tax dollars to benefit Sister José Women’s Center.
+This means if you’re a resident of Arizona, you can direct your tax dollars to benefit Sister José Women’s Center.
 Donate and receive a dollar-for-dollar tax credit on your Arizona state tax return, up to $400 individually or $800 if you file jointly.
+QCO Code: 20826

 For those who would like to help, we will gratefully accept donations toward the added costs of extra staffing, food, health and hygiene supplies.
 We are grateful to walk side-by-side with our strong community partners and generous donors.
 Working together, we can weather this storm.
 We wish you good health!

-For many Tucson women experiencing homelessness Sister José Women’s Center (SJWC) is their only safe haven and the first step to recovery from homelessness.
+For many Tucson women experiencing homelessness Sister José Women’s Center is their only safe haven and the first step to recovery from homelessness.
 We are a Tucson-based 501(c)(3) nonprofit organization founded in 2009.
-Our low-barrier day center provides unaccompanied homeless women with a stable and safe environment to recuperate from the daily struggle of homelessness and extreme poverty.
+We care and nurture women experiencing homelessness in a welcoming and safe environment.
+Our low-barrier day center provides unaccompanied women with a stable and safe environment to recuperate from the daily struggle of homelessness and extreme poverty.
 The Winter Night Program provides overnight stays for women who would otherwise be sleeping outside; we provided 1562 overnights last winter.
-All of this was accomplished through the dedication and hard work of volunteers and university interns – they are the heartbeat of SJWC.
+All of this was accomplished through the dedication and hard work of volunteers and university interns – they are the heartbeat of our organization.
 We are more than a center; we are a community built upon the values of compassion, dignity and respect in a non-institutionalized setting.
 For many of our guests we are home.

 Copyright © Sister José Women’s Center.
 All Rights Reserved.